29 Secrets Your Houseplants Would Tell You If They Could

 Here’s when to repot

 Repotting can be done at any time, but the best time is just before growth begins, which is in spring for most houseplants.
 Here are four signs a plant is ready for repotting: 1) New leaves appear slowly and are very small compared to older leaves.
 2) Soil dries out very quickly, or water runs down the inside of the pot without soaking in.
 3) Roots are growing out through the drainage holes, or are appearing above the soil’s surface in the pots.
 4) Roots are so tightly coiled that when you pull the plant from the pot, you see all the roots and no soil.
+Check out these indoor hanging plants that’ll liven up your home.

 Never pull on a plant’s head